mosaicQ/.github/README.md

-# Welcome to Commcepta Digital Repository!
+# Welcome to mosaicQ Repository!